meg-gutshall/meg-gutshall.github.io/_posts/2018-08-26-get_to_know_your_self.markdown

 title:      "Get to Know Your Self"
 date:       2018-08-26 13:23:53 -0400
 permalink:  get_to_know_your_self
+excerpt:    <p>While Ruby is an incredibly user-friendly language, it’s not without its conundrums&mdash;one in particular being <code>self</code>. <code>self</code> is a Ruby keyword that can be scoped to any instance or class.
+This enables developers to contextually reference a particular instance or class&mdash;depending on what the needs are for their program&mdash;without using a specific variable name.
+It's not hard to see how this could quickly get confusing.
+Read on to walk through some simple examples and gain a better understanding of the concept of <code>self</code>.</p>
 ---

 While Ruby is an incredibly user-friendly language, it’s not without its conundrums—one in particular: `self`. `self` is a Ruby keyword, or a word specifically designed to have a special meaning in the Ruby language.
 The scope (or program visibility) of `self` is any class or instance of a class (also called objects).
 This means that `self` can enable developers to contextually reference a particular class or instance of a class—depending on what the needs are for their program—without using a specific variable name.